Adding a Watermark to an Image

 Macro Photography Presentation Slides

-Macro Photography Using Fash
+Macro Photography Using Flash

 Lens filters have been part of some photographers' equipment for many years, but relative to the number of people who take photographs their use is quite niche.
 You don't need one to take a good photo and, arguably, many of the effects that filters create can be replicated in photo editing software.